Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_httpmessagehandler.md

 // direct configuration
 options => options.WithHttpMessageHandler(YourHttpMessageHandler)

+// Or type configuration (has to be registered in the service collection) options => options.WithHttpMessageHandler<YourHttpMessageHandler>()

 // OR factory configuration with the service provider instance options => options.WithHttpMessageHandler(serviceProvider => YourHttpMessageHandler)